lisahu/aws-vpc-nodejs/README.md

 In this project, I set up a nodejs web server system using Terraform and Ansible.

 First, I build an AWS Virtual Private Cloud (VPC) using Terraform. see main.tf.
 This VPC uses EC2s as nodejs webservers.
-Besides, it contains subnets, ELB, Auto-Scaling Group (ASG), Launch Configuration, AMI, S3, securityGroup, ACLs, and other AWS services.
+Besides, it contains IAM, subnets, ELB, Auto-Scaling Group (ASG), Launch Configuration, AMI, S3, securityGroup, ACLs, and other AWS services.